-1. The budget locks in the government’s priorities for the year.
+- Budgets lock in government priorities for the year.
 And not just in terms of spending.
-The budget plays a key role in setting the government’s overall agenda.
+Budgets play a key role in setting a government’s overall agenda.
 If you want governments to do (or not do) something, there’s a good bet that the budget is your litmus test.